pmmodzelewski/adwokatmodzelewski.pl/_specjalizacje/en/family-law.md

 robots: noindex
 ---

-> **Stub copy — to be replaced by the owner before launch.**
+> Family law concerns both issues of relationships between spouses, parents and children,
+> as well as other members of the family.
+I assist clients in all such matters.

-## Practice in family matters
+## Scope of Practice in Family Matters

-Family cases require not only legal expertise but also a measure of sensitivity.
-I conduct them with care for the Client's interests and — where children are involved — for their wellbeing.
+I have repeatedly assisted clients in a variety of family and guardianship law cases at all levels of jurisdiction and across Poland.
+Through my experience, I understand the expectations of judges adjudicating in Family and Juvenile Divisions, which enables me to prepare appropriately for each case.
+My practice includes in particular:

-### Scope of services
+### Scope of Services

-- divorce and separation (with or without a finding of fault),
+- divorce proceedings (both uncontested and contested);
-- alimony (spousal, child),
+- maintenance (alimony) cases (establishment, increase, reduction, and declaration of expiry), both for minor children and other family members;
-- parental authority, place of residence, and contact arrangements,
+- cases concerning contact arrangements or modification of contact arrangements;
-- division of marital property,
+- division of marital property;
-- establishment of separation of property,
+- proceedings concerning parental authority and the place of residence of minor children;
+- proceedings concerning court supervision over the exercise of parental authority;
-- paternity actions (establishment and denial),
+- guardianship proceedings and cases involving juveniles.
-- adoption, guardianship.

-## Mediation vs. court proceedings
+## Mediation vs Court Proceedings

-In every family matter I try to propose the least burdensome path to resolution.
-Where possible — mediation and settlement.
-Where necessary — full, efficient court proceedings.
+In every family case, I seek to propose the least burdensome method of resolving the dispute for the client.
+Where possible — mediation and amicable settlement.
+Where necessary — full and efficient court proceedings.